shb-sn/Retail-revenue-insights-TCS-dashboard/README.md

   4. **Map Chart** – Regional sales overview
      🗺️ *Insight:* Expansion opportunities in Asia, Africa & Americas

-- Combined these into a clean, functional **executive dashboard**
+- These were integrated into a **single interactive dashboard** for executive decision-making.

-### ✅ Task 4: Video Presentation
+### ✅ Task 4: Executive-Level Video Presentation
-- Recorded a walkthrough explaining:
+- Recorded a final walkthrough video explaining:
-  - Chart selection logic
+  - Each chart selection logic
   - Formatting choices (color, layout)
   - Strategic recommendations for leadership
+- Demonstrated proficiency in **data storytelling**, **dashboard interactivity**, and **tailoring communication for CXO-level stakeholders**.

 ---